alchemy-contrib/alchemy-plugin-search/README.md

 Include a div with the ID `easyQuery` for the plugin to build it's interface in.

-For easyQuery to work you also need to include a backend plugin such as the (neo4jBackend)[http://www.github.com/alchemy-contrib/alchemy-plugin-neo4jBackend] .
+For search to work you also need to include a backend plugin such as the (neo4jBackend)[http://www.github.com/alchemy-contrib/alchemy-plugin-neo4jBackend] .

 ### configuration